CLI Configuration

 Quick Start

-The fastest way to connect JFrog CLI to your JFrog Platform instance.
+Connect JFrog CLI to your JFrog Platform instance with the following steps.

 To configure JFrog CLI for your JFrog Platform instance: